 I grew up on 50 acres in western Pennsylvania, the second of four children.
 As a child I spent lots of time outdoors—roaming woods and fields, splashing in streams, climbing trees, and swimming in my family's backyard pool.
 I also loved drawing and reading and writing.

-When I'm not writing, I love to dig in the dirt in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the nearby woods with my dog, Sadie.
+When I'm not writing, I love to dig in my garden in central Pennsylvania, cook good food, drink coffee (mostly decaf, so I can sleep), and explore the nearby mountains with my dog, Sadie.
 My favorite people in the world to spend time with are my husband, Rick Hirsch, and our three children, Anna, Eva, and Ellie.

-One of the things I love about being a writer is that I am always learning something new.
-I love the daily challenge of wrestling my thoughts into words, and I get a thrill out of sharing my fascination with science, nature, and discovery with my readers.
+One of the things I love about being a writer is that I am always learning something new and fascinating about the natural world, and I get a thrill out of sharing what I am learning with my readers.

 Interviews, blog posts, and more